jlperona-teaching/ecs390-spring20/seminars/week10.md

 There are two sets of feedback to fill out to finish off the class.
 Only one of them is going to be graded, though.

-*Note that the homework for this week is due on Friday at 23:59.*
-It's due before the start of finals so I can finalize the grades as quickly as possible.

 #### Giving Good Feedback

 In the spirit of this class being about improving your teaching ability, here's some resources about feedback from the [Students Assessing Teaching And Learning (SATAL) Program](https://cetl.ucmerced.edu/satal) from UC Merced.